Cowan, New South Wales: Commercial area

 There is a single General Store that serves the Cowan community, which is located on the corner of the Pacific Highway and Fraser Road.

 A notable landmark of the Cowan area is the "Pie in the Sky" pie shop located approximately one kilometre north of Cowan on the Pacific Highway.
-Pie in the Sky was featured in the Australian film Lantana, and is a frequent stop for day-trippers, bicycle riders and motorcycle/motor-scooter enthusiasts on weekends.
+Pie in the Sky was featured in the Australian film Lantana, and is a frequent stop for day-trippers, bicycle riders and motor-scooter enthusiasts on weekends.

-Austral Watergardens are one of the only water gardens in Australia.
+Austral Watergardens is one of the only water gardens in Australia.

+Tourism

+Cowan, set in the outermost area of Sydney's north, lies in a valley with vast areas of bushland between the waterways of both Berowra and Cowan Creek.
+The suburb provides hiking access to a network of trails through the Great North Walk and the Jerusalem Bay Track from the railway station for walks combing distances with some steep sections.

 Facilities

 Cowan Community Hall is a service provided by Hornsby Shire Council.
 Cowan Park and a small picnic area are adjacent to the Fire Station on View Street.
 Cowan is served by one public primary school, Cowan Public School.

 Fire protection for the entire area of Cowan is provided by the NSW Rural Fire Service, through Cowan Rural Fire Brigade, however, a Mutual Aid Agreement with Fire and Rescue NSW ensures that Fire and Rescue NSW will also respond to any urban fire incidents within Cowan.

 Cowan Post Office opened on 14 December 1936 and closed in 1993, however, postal services are still available in the local General Store.

 Cowan is the head of two walking trails into the adjacent National Parks, one west, one east.
 The Jerusalem Bay trail is well known and a part of the Great North Walk.
 The Bujwa Bay trail takes the west view.